 Working from home has many benefits.
 But it can also cause leaders and teams to feel uneasy about how to measure expectations and how to productively communicate across distances.
 As with many forms of digital communication, a lot can get lost in translation, leaving room for potential misinterpretation.

-Moreover, without an ability to see how people are spending their work hours, leaders and team members are grappling with trust issues.
+Moreover, without an ability to see how people are spending their remote work hours, leaders and team members are grappling with trust issues.

 Renowned INSEAD Professor Mark Mortensen – an authority on the impact of technology on employee behavior and the future design of work – explains how organizations can mitigate these problems and strengthen the WFH experience so productivity and trust go up and blood pressure goes down: